stacks-network/docs/_org/tokenholders.md

 ---
 # Information for current token holders

-The information on this page is intended for **current Stacks token holders** during Blockstack’s token sale through early 2018.
+The information on this page is intended for **current Stacks (STX) token holders** during Blockstack’s token sale through early 2018.

 ## Find your token balance and unlock date

-During your the initial grant process, you should have submitted a _public Stacks wallet address_ to Blockstack.
-The wallet address is a string of letters and numbers starting with an `SP` or `SM`, for example: `SM3KJBA4RZ7Z20KD2HBXNSXVPCR1D3CRAV6Q05MKT`
+During your the initial grant process, you should have submitted a public *Stacks (STX) address* (also known as a *wallet address*) to Blockstack.
+A STX address is a string of letters and numbers starting with an `SP` or `SM`, for example: `SM3KJBA4RZ7Z20KD2HBXNSXVPCR1D3CRAV6Q05MKT`

-If you purchased Stacks tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
-If you submitted your Stacks address directly to Blockstack, you can either use the “Restore from Seed Phrase” feature on the Stacks wallet or contact us at <hello@stackstoken.com> for help.
+If you purchased STX tokens through CoinList, you can find your address at [CoinList](https://coinlist.co/distributions).
+If you submitted your Stacks address directly to Blockstack, you can either use the **Restore from Seed Phrase** feature on the Stacks Wallet or contact us at <hello@stackstoken.com> for help.